trpc/trpc/www/docs/server/error-handling.md

 If a procedure fails we trigger a function with information about the procedure & ctx.

+Internal server errors are logged to the console unless a custom `onError` handler is specified.

 ## Example with Next.js

 ```ts